Tavneos (avacopan) for ANCA-associated vasculitis

 The treatment, to be used in combination with standard therapy, including glucocorticoids, is designed to induce and maintain disease remission in people with the autoimmune disorder.
 It works by modulating the body’s immune response.

-Tavneos was originally developed by ChemoCentryx, which was acquired in October 2022 by Amgen, which holds the therapy’s rights in the U.S. Otsuka Canada Pharmaceutical has marketing rights to the therapy in Canada, while Kissei Pharmaceuticals hold those right in Japan.
-CSL Vifor Pharma hold the therapy’s rights in nearly all other countries, including those in Europe.
+Tavneos was originally developed by ChemoCentryx, which was acquired in October 2022 by Amgen, which holds the therapy’s rights in the U.S. Otsuka Canada Pharmaceutical has marketing rights to the therapy in Canada, while Kissei Pharmaceuticals hold those rights in Japan.
+CSL Vifor Pharma holds the therapy’s rights in nearly all other countries, including those in Europe.

 How does Tavneos work?

 ANCA-associated vasculitis is an autoimmune disease in which self-targeting antibodies, called ANCAs, result in the overactivation of neutrophils, a type of immune cell.
-This overactivation ultimately promotes inflammation and damage to small blood vessels in the body.
+This overactivation promotes inflammation and damage to small blood vessels.

-Part of ANCAs’ damaging effects are driven by the neutrophil-induced activation of the complement system — a family of proteins that plays an important role in the immune response.
-It leads to the generation of C5a, a complement protein that binds to C5a receptors (C5aR) on immune cells and on cells that line blood vessels.
+Part of ANCAs’ damaging effects are driven by the neutrophil-induced activation of the complement system, a family of proteins that plays an important role in the immune response.
+This leads to the generation of C5a, a complement protein that binds to C5a receptors (C5aR) on immune cells and on cells that line blood vessels.

-When bound to its receptor, C5a signals to immune cells to gather to that site, promoting the accumulation of immune cells and inflammatory signals near small blood vessels, ultimately damaging them.
+When bound to its receptor, C5a signals to immune cells to gather to the site, promoting the accumulation of immune cells and inflammatory signals near small blood vessels, damaging them.

 Who can take Tavneos?